truenas/middleware/docs/userguide/index.rst

 If you are installing FreeNAS® on a headless system, disable the shared memory settings for the video card in the BIOS.

-If you only plan to use UFS, you may be able to get by with as little as 2GB of RAM.

 If you don't have at least 8GB of RAM with ZFS or 2GB of RAM with UFS, you should consider getting more powerful hardware before using FreeNAS® to store your data.
-Otherwise, data loss may result.
 Plenty of users expect FreeNAS® to function with less than these requirements, just at reduced performance.
 The bottom line is that these minimums are based on the feedback of many users.
 Users that do not meet these requirements and who ask for help in the forums or
 IRC will likely be ignored because of the abundance of information that FreeNAS® may not behave properly with less than 8GB of RAM.

-.. note:: adding an L2ARC is not a substitute for insufficient RAM as L2ARC needs RAM in order to function.
-If you do not have enough RAM for a good sized
-   ARC you will not be increasing performance, and in most cases you will actually hurt performance and could potentially cause system instability.

-.. warning:: to ensure consistency for the checksumming and parity calculations performed by ZFS, ECC RAM is highly recommended.
-Using non-ECC RAM can cause unrecoverable damage to a zpool resulting in a loss of all data in the pool.

 Compact or USB Flash
 ~~~~~~~~~~~~~~~~~~~~

 The FreeNAS® operating system is a running image.
 This means that it should not be installed onto a hard drive, but rather to a USB or compact flash device
 that is at least 2 GB in size.
-If you don't have compact flash, you can instead use a USB thumb drive that is dedicated to the running image and which stays
+If you don't have compact flash, use a USB thumb drive that is dedicated to the running image and which stays inserted in the
-inserted in the USB slot.
-While technically you can install FreeNAS® onto a hard drive, this is discouraged as you will lose the storage capacity of the
+USB slot.
+While technically you can install FreeNAS® onto a hard drive, this is discouraged as you will lose the storage capacity of the drive.
+In other
-drive.
-In other words, the operating system will take over the drive and will not allow you to store data on it, regardless of the size of the drive.
+words, the operating system will take over the drive and will not allow you to store data on it, regardless of the size of the drive.

-.. note:: many devices that are labeled as 2GB are not really 2GB size.
-For this reason, it is recommended to use media that is 4GB or larger.
+.. note:: many USB thumb drives that are labeled as 2GB are not really 2GB in size.
+For this reason, it is recommended to use media that is 4GB or larger and

-The FreeNAS® installation will partition the operating system drive into two partitions.
-One partition holds the current operating system and the other
-partition is used when you upgrade.
-This allows you to safely upgrade to a new image or to revert to an older image should you encounter problems.
+   to use a name brand USB stick.

 USB 3.0 support is disabled by default as it currently is not compatible with some hardware, including Haswell (Lynx point) chipsets.
 If you receive a
 "failed with error 19" message when trying to boot FreeNAS®, make sure that xHCI/USB3 is disabled in the system BIOS.
 While this will downclock the USB
 ports to 2.0, the bootup and shutdown times will not be significantly different.
-To see if USB 3.0 support works with your hardware, create a Tunable
+To see if USB 3.0 support works with your hardware, create a `Tunables`_
 named *xhci_load*, set its value to
 *YES*, and reboot the system.

-It is highly recommended that when using a USB stick, that only name brand USB sticks are used as off-brand sticks may not be fully compatible with FreeNAS®.

-.. note:: SD card to USB converters are not recommended as these have caused problems for many users.
-When using a CF adapter, avoid the no-name brands to
-ensure compatibility, reliability, and performance.

 Storage Disks and Controllers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~